 Sony RX100 IV versus Sony A7 II

 The Sony Cyber-shot DSC-RX100 IV and the Sony Alpha A7 II are two digital cameras that were officially introduced, respectively, in June 2015 and November 2014.
 The RX100 IV is a fixed lens compact, while the A7 II is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (RX100 IV) and a full frame sensor.
+The cameras are based on an one-inch (RX100 IV) and a full frame (A7 II) sensor.
 The RX100 IV has a resolution of 20 megapixel, whereas the A7 II provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Sony RX100 IV and the Sony A7 II are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 IV – represents 100 percent across all the size and weight measures).